0xblz/testing/_site/README.md

-# Minimal Brutalist Jekyll Starter
+# Simple Jekyll Starter

-A clean Jekyll starter project with a minimal brutalist theme.
+A clean Jekyll starter project with a minimal theme.
 Focused on clean typography, semantic HTML, and simple interactions without excessive animations.

 ## What This Is

 This is a **starter foundation** that provides:
-- **Minimal brutalist design** - Clean typography with automatic dark mode
+- **Simple, clean design** - Clean typography with automatic dark mode
 - **Semantic HTML structure** - Accessible markup with proper form elements
 - **Organized CSS architecture** - Modular SCSS files for easy extension
 - **Essential components** - Forms, navigation, typography ready to use